duglin/helloworld/README.md

 One thing I need to mention, the event that is passed on to the Knative service is a [CloudEvent](https://cloudevents.io).
-All that means is that some common metadata about the event (such as who sent it or what it's `type` is) are in well-defined locations so that regardless of who the event producer is, your code should be able to get that information by just looking at one specific location.
+All that means is that some common metadata about the event (such as who sent it or what its `type` is) are in well-defined locations so that regardless of who the event producer is, your code should be able to get that information by just looking at one specific location.
 Just to make life a little easier.